-Welcome to Lower Columbia College's Early Learning Center (ELC), a licensed, full-service child care center for children ages one months to kindergarten entry.
-Services are open to LCC students. employees, and community members.
+Welcome to Lower Columbia College's Early Learning Center (ELC), a licensed, full-service child care center for children ages one month to kindergarten entry.
+Services are open to LCC students and employees.
 We look forward to partnering with you to meet the needs of your child and family.

 The Early Learning Center is a full-service child care program that provides high-quality, full-time early learning opportunities.
 We accept children ages 4 weeks through kindergarten entry.
 The center is conveniently located on the LCC campus adjacent to the 20th Avenue parking lot.
 The center provides physical, cognitive, social and emotional and language development experiences for children one month through Kindergarten entry.
 The center is open to children regardless of race, creed, color, national origin, or handicap

 The Early Learning staff transforms the traditional classroom learning concept into child-centered learning environments that are age and developmentally appropriate for every learner.
 All Lead Teachers are degreed Early Childhood professionals who believe that positive early education experiences enhance children's innate ability to explore, discover and practice their distinct learning styles.
 Each staff member brings with them a joy for children, a commitment to understand each child's needs and abilities and a desire to facilitate the learning process.

-To participate in the program please fill out a Waiting List Application - Word document automatically downloads, and email, mail or bring to the ELC Office in person.
+To participate in the program please fill out a Waiting List Application - PDF document automatically downloads, and email, mail or bring to the ELC Office in person.

 Childcare fees are based on full and half-day rates and the quarterly total is determined by the number of days per quarter the child is enrolled.

 Childcare fees are calculated quarterly on a per day basis and divided into 3 equal payments.
 All payments are due by the first business day of each month.
 Failure to make payments on time will result in termination of services and accounts will be sent to collections.

 DSHS Working Connections payments accepted.
 Students receiving state-paid childcare assistance must notify the ELC office.
 A signed and completed Student Release and Payment Agreement Responsibility form is required.
 DSHS Provider Information forms can be obtained from the ELC office.